wezm/wezm.net/v2/content/posts/2024/youtube-subscriptions-opml/index.md

 - Indent the OPML document.
 - Write it to stdout using a Unicode encoding with an XML declaration (`<?xml version='1.0' encoding='utf-8'?>`).

 Whew that was a lot!
-With the OMPL file generated I was finally able to import all my subscriptions into Feedbin.
+With the OPML file generated I was finally able to import all my subscriptions into Feedbin.

 All the code is available in [this